-At any one time, the Fund may be invested in any one or more of the following asset classes: equities, government and/or corporate bonds, cash/near cash and money market instruments.
+Investment may be made across asset classes, including equities and other transferable securities, government bonds, fixed income securities, structured products, cash and near cash and money market instruments.
 Exposure to these asset classes may be direct or indirect through collective investment schemes (including collective investment schemes managed by the ACD or its associates).
-The Company is not constrained by any particular asset allocation in respect of geography, industry or sector.

 The Company may also gain exposure to asset types such as private equity, property and commodities indirectly through exchange-traded funds, closed-ended funds and collective investment schemes.
 Derivatives may be used in a limited manner for the purposes of efficient portfolio management.

-The proportion of the property of the Company which may be held in the different permitted asset classes, including cash and near cash, may vary from time to time at the Investment Manager's discretion.
+The proportion of the property of the Company which may be held in the different permitted asset classes, including cash and near cash, may vary from time to time at the Investment Managers' discretion subject to the limitations on investment set out in the FCA Regulations.

-Benchmark The ACD compares the performance of the Company against the ARC Sterling Steady Growth PCI.
+Benchmark The ACD compares the performance of the Company against the IA Mixed Investment 40-85% Shares sector.
 The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Company.

 The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.

 Classes of shares available Accumulation

 Income

 Currency of denomination Pounds Sterling

 Minimum initial investment £5,000,000

 Minimum subsequent investment £1,000,000

 Minimum withdrawal £100,000

 Minimum holding Nil

 ACD's preliminary charge 7.5%

 Redemption charge Nil

 Charge for investment research None

 Maximum annual management charge 1.5%

-Intended annual management charge at launch 0.55%
+Current annual management charge 0.77%

-Annual accounting date 1 February
+Annual accounting date 31 March

-Interim accounting date 1 August
+Interim accounting date 30 September

-Annual income allocation date 1 June
+Annual income allocation date 31 July

-Interim income allocation date 1 December
+Interim income allocation date 30 November

 Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing See Appendix 4 and Appendix 5

 Invest in Eligible Markets See Appendix 4 and Appendix 5

 Income Equalisation Permitted

 Charges taken from income or capital Income

 Income to be distributed as a dividend or interest?
 The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.

+on the composition of the assets held over

-^{}Minimum initial investment amount, ACD's preliminary charge or any other fees payable to the ACD may be reduced or waived by the ACD at its discretion.
+\Minimum initial investment amount, ACD's preliminary charge or any other fees payable to the ACD may be reduced or waived by the ACD at its discretion.

-^{}Investors will be notified of any variation in the AMC
+\\Investors will be notified of any variation in the AMC